OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 ![The reconciliation window.](/img/reconcilewindow.png)

-Once you select a service, the service may sample your selected column and identify some [suggested categories ("types")](#reconciling-by-type) to reconcile against.
+Once you select a service, the service may sample your selected column and identify some [suggested categories (“types”)](#reconciling-by-type) to reconcile against.
 Other services will suggest their available types without sampling, and some services have no types.

 For example, if you had a list of artists represented in a gallery collection, you could reconcile their names against the Getty Research Institute’s [Union List of Artist Names (ULAN)](https://www.getty.edu/research/tools/vocabularies/ulan/).
 The same Getty reconciliation URL will offer you ULAN, AAT (Art and Architecture Thesaurus), and TGN (Thesaurus of Geographic Names).